EmaRadojcic/DataRepAndQueryProj/README.md

 ## Running
 Run the server.js file through the terminal using the node server.js command.
-Run the app throught the cmd prompt using the ng server command The app should appear on localhost:4200
+Run the app throughout the cmd prompt using the ng serve command The app should appear on localhost:4200

 ## User Guide
 ### Login Component
-The opening page is a login component contians a register and login forms.
+The opening page is a login component contains a register and login forms.
-The register forms are where the user is able to create a user name and password which will be saved to the DB.
+The registration forms are where the user is able to create a user name and password which will be saved to the DB.
 The Login component will then check the user values against the what is in the database and if it returns successfully then it will send the user to the read component.
 <br>
 <a href="https://imgflip.com/gif/3i2pxs"><img src="https://i.imgflip.com/3i2pxs.gif" title="made at imgflip.com"/></a>